 NOTE: It would be optimal to have at LEAST 2 of the honeycomb upgrades from the Honey B before this fight, it is all about endurance in this fight.

 - The Hag 1 will have 2 lasers out and will spin, jump over them then prepare to fire at Grunty for 10 hit points down.

 - Now 4 lasers are out, same tactic just more jumping, another FPS segment will ensue and 10 more hits off of Grunty's health.

-- A rocket will fly up, and hit the ground and 4 missiles will fly out in different directions, jump over the explosion and you should dodge all the missiles.
+- A rocket will fly up, and hit the ground and 4 missiles will fly out in different directions, jump over the explosion and the duo should dodge all the missiles.
 Do this 3 times and an opportunity to hit Grunty will occur.

 - 2 rockets, 8 missiles, same tactic, another 10 health points gone.

 - Now Grunty fires up the engine, laser are back, but now Grunty adds a chase segment will the drill.
-Outrun her and the engine will eventually stall, allowing you to fire a clock-work kazooie agg into the exaust in the back of the Hag 1.
+Outrun her and the engine will eventually stall, allowing the duo to fire a clock-work Kazooie agg into the exaust in the back of the Hag 1.
 Jump above the wire, and dodge any enemies in the Hag 1 while going towards a battery, detonate, and another chance to attack Grunty will follow.

 - Same thing as above, but with 4 lasers.